But that’s not what he finds when he looks outside.

 “I’m glad to see you, Mr. Decker.
 And this must be Adam.
 It’s nice to meet you.
 Let’s continue talking in my office.
 I invited Marcus Richardson, our new vice principal, to join us.”

-She closed the door and did the introductions for us, and we all sat down.
+She closed the door and we all sat down.

 “I assume you’d like to talk about the return of Charles Arvin, Jack Beazley, and Ryan Kilpatrick.”